Theme Park Accidents

 Types Of Theme Park Accidents And Injuries

 - Whiplash injuries can happen if you have been on a ride that has come to a sudden and unexpected stop.
-Rides like bucking broncos and the dodgems can cause a whiplash injury if they stop suddenly or thrust you back and forth in quick succession
+Rides like bucking broncos and the dodgems can cause a whiplash injury if they stop suddenly or thrust you back and forth in quick succession.

 - Cuts, bruises, lacerations and even broken bones can also result if you have fallen off a ride or slipped on the pavement.

-- Burn injury claims can also be triggered if there has been a fire at a theme park
+- Burn injury claims can also be triggered if there has been a fire at a theme park.

 What Will My Theme Park Compensation Claim Include?

-If you have had to pay for any expenses in relation to your illness then you could also claim this money back too.
-Medical expenses such as physiotherapy and even travelling to and from medical appointments can also be claimed for.
+If you have had to pay for any expenses in relation to your injury, you could also claim this money back too.
+You might also be able to claim back medical expenses such as physiotherapy and prescription costs.
+Expenses incurred from travelling to and from medical appointments can also be claimed for.
 It is, therefore, advisable for you to keep hold of any receipts for payments made in relation to your injuries.

 Claiming Compensation For Theme Park Accidents With Jefferies Solicitors

-If you have experienced an accident at a fun fair or theme park then please get in touch with our no win no fee solicitors at Jefferies.
+If you have experienced an accident at a funfair or theme park, our solicitors can help you.
 We are expert no win no fee solicitors who can help you with any kind of theme park claim.